Chamber organs

 Salle de Musique of the Henry Goüin

-organist André Marchal.
-The music room soon became one
+Marchal.
+The music room soon became one of the

-was moved to Sainte-Marguerite Church in Le Vésinet.
-In
+organ was moved to Sainte-Marguerite Church in Le

-2002, it was restored by Marc Hédelin: the console was
+Vésinet.
+In 2002, it was restored by Marc Hédelin:

 •